‘Flip Or Flop’ Star Christina El Moussa Splits From NHL Star Nate Thompson

-Although Christina El Moussa and her husband, Tarek El Moussa, haven’t yet been separated for a year, Christina has already gone through a couple additional splits.
+Although Christina El Moussa and her husband, Tarek El Moussa, haven’t yet been separated for a year, Christina has already gone through a couple of additional splits.

 Following a short-lived relationship with contractor Gary Anderson, which reportedly began months after her split from Tarek and ended earlier this year, Christina El Moussa reportedly began dating NFL player Nate Thompson.
 However, just weeks into their rumored romance, the alleged twosome has already split.